mariahesselman/Project_course/README.md

 # Project_course
+# HELLO!
+IT IS 16:15 ON FRIDAY MARCH 16TH.
+I'M ALMOST DONE WITH MY CODE BUT NOT YET.
 ## Predicting burial status of residues in membrane proteins.
 My project consists of four main parts:
 1. **Training an SVM classifier on my whole dataset.**